Publications by year: 2022

 November 2022

-These reports summarise annual (calendar or financial year) international aircraft, passenger, freight and mail movements, flights, available seats, seat load factors and airline market shares.
-Details are provided for airline, country, city pair and airport.
+Reports summarising annual (calendar or financial year) international aircraft, passenger, freight and mail movements, flights, available seats, seat load factors and airline market shares.

 October 2022